Janzunec/BlogApp/README.md

 Local blog app, that I created as a task when applying for a job.
 If you want to test it, go ahead!

-Clone the application to your IDE and run:
+Clone the repository to your IDE and run:

 `npm install`

-When all the dependencies are installed you can run the application by running this in your terminal:
+When all the dependencies are installed, you can run the application by running this in your terminal:

 `expo start`

+Test it on your smartphone with the Expo Go app or in the browser.
+I made it somewhat responsive.

 If you have any suggestions to what I can add to the app, feel free to tell me.
-Althoug I did it in around 4 days, I am looking forwar into improving it in the future, just as a fun side project.
+Althoug I did it in around 4 days, I am looking forward to improving it in the future, just as a fun side project.